James Middleton: Personal life

 Middleton is dyslexic.
-Middleton read from the New Revised Standard Version of the Bible at the 2011 wedding of his sister Catherine to Prince William.
+He read from the New Revised Standard Version of the Bible at the 2011 wedding of his sister Catherine to Prince William.
 In 2019, he disclosed his struggles with depression and attention deficit hyperactivity disorder, which he attributed to public scrutiny from age 23 as a result of his eldest sister's relationship.
 He sought treatment in 2017, undertaking cognitive behavioral therapy.
-Middleton also spent "restorative time" at the Glen Affric Estate where he has hosted deer stalking parties.
+Middleton also spent "restorative time" at the Glen Affric Estate, where he has hosted deer-stalking parties.
 The estate is owned by his sister Philippa's father-in-law.
 In the same year, he penned a column in the Daily Mail about mental health.

-Middleton is an ambassador for the Pets As Therapy charity, and has credited his dog, Ella, for helping him through his depression.
+Middleton is an ambassador for the Pets As Therapy charity and has credited his dog, Ella, for helping him through his depression.
 He breeds dogs, owning six, as well as one rescue lamb.
 Middleton also keeps bees on the grounds of Bucklebury Manor.
 In April 2020, he founded the Paw Print Fund in aid of animal welfare charities.